betaglot/plantabeta/docs/reference/Via/ViaObject/ViaSpace/Overview.md

 ## DevNotes

+- The method of a ViaSpace is Cover()
 - ViaSpace is the sum of all ViaCurves, ViaSpace is useful to know since there are always small detours from ViaCurves, there may be an Obstacle which causes a detour.
 You can detour from a ViaCurve while still remaining in a ViaSpace
 - ❌<error>TooFar</error>
 - ❌<error>TooClose</error>